tandembank/redux-form-field/README.md

 ### Usage

-Within the context of a redux-form form.
+Within the context of a redux-form form, we can render the new component, without any extra props required. :tada:

+The only required props here is the name of the field in the form, plus and required fields in the Basic Component own props.

 ```typescript
 import NumericFormField from './NumericFormField'